waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Eevee Evolution:** An NPC in Safari Zone North mentioned Eevee can evolve into Flareon or Vaporeon, suggesting multiple evolution paths via stones.
 - **EXP.ALL:** Gives EXP to all party Pokémon, even non-participants, but reduces the total EXP gained per Pokémon.
 Best used for targeted training.

-#### B4.
-Visual Bugs

 ## IV.
 Puzzle & Hypothesis Log
 ### A. Active Hypotheses
+- **Pokemon Mansion Gate System:** The gates are not on a simple toggle system.
+Hypothesis: There are hidden pressure plates or a specific sequence of switch interactions that control the gates.
+Test: Explore the newly opened southern area on 1F to look for triggers.
+Systematically test each switch in isolation to confirm its direct effect.
 - **Pokemon Mansion B1F:** The basement floor, accessible via stairs on 3F, likely holds the SECRET KEY.
 Hypothesis: The key is guarded by a trainer or hidden behind a puzzle.
 Test: Fully explore B1F.
-Conclusion: TBD.

 ### B. Solved Puzzles & Confirmed Mechanics
-- **Pokemon Mansion Puzzle (All Floors):** The mansion uses an 'alternating doors' system controlled by switches.
+- **Pokemon Mansion Puzzle (Floors 1-3):** The mansion uses an 'alternating doors' system controlled by switches.
   - **1F Switch (3, 6):** Toggles the western gates at (17, 8/18, 8).
 (Confirmed T53644)
   - **2F Switch (3, 12):** Toggles northern gates (10, 5/6) and southern gates (8, 23/24).
 (Confirmed T52787)
   - **3F Switch (11, 6):** Toggles central gates (16, 5/6) and southern gates (16, 11/12).
 (Confirmed T52735)